 All the recent data suggests that Barclay has now implemented a 6/24 rule, but ONLY for their Barclaycard Arrival Plus World Elite MasterCard.
 It works the same way as Chase 5/24 rule.
 As of now, none of the other cards are affected, but that could change at some point in the future.

-Reportedly, you can receive the sign-up bonus multiple times without any restrictions (aside from 6/24 rule), but there are no guarantees.
+Reportedly, you can receive the sign-up bonus multiple times after you’ve closed the card for 6 months, but there are no guarantees.
 Barclay is usually pretty tough on approvals, especially for those who like to switch cards on a regular basis.

 You can follow comments and see data points in this DoC post.